jborichevskiy/up-and-to-the-right/content/posts/24-birthday-thoughts.md

 This world is more beautiful and interconnected than my 16 or 20 year old self could have ever imagined.
 I trust this pattern will hold through the decades.

 Here are some things I’ve seen to be true so far.
-I hope they continue to be so because I can be sure of little else.
+I hope they continue to be true because I am sure of little else.

 Love